-There is a popular notion that owning a cafe is a licence to print money.
+People often imagine that owning a cafe is a licence to print money.

-Yes, the product margins in a cafe are high, 65-70% Gross Profit is common (Gross profit is the amount you have left after taking out the cost of ingredients & GST).
-However Net Profit (the amount left after paying rent, staff & everything else) is often quite modest.
+Yes, the product margins in a cafe do look healthy - 65-70% Gross Profit is common (Gross profit is the amount you have left after deducting the cost of ingredients & GST).

 How modest?
-According to the most recent ATO industry benchmarks, the average Net Profit for a Cafe in Australia is around 10% of sales.
-So it works out like this:
+According to the most recent ATO industry benchmarks, the average Net Profit for a Cafe in Australia is around 10% of sales, with many cafes making even less.

 For a middle of the road cafe turning over $500k / year, that leaves the owners with $50k to pay off loans, taxes and then finally take home something themselves.